citp/privacy-policy-historical/m/ma/mat/mature.nl.md

-> *The following text is extracted and transformed from the mature.nl privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119010632id_/http%3A//www.mature.nl/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mature.nl privacy policy that was archived on 2017-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171122082134id_/http%3A//www.mature.nl/privacy_policy.php) for the most accurate reproduction.*

 # Privacy Policy Problem Master BV

-Problem Master BV
+Fast Online Marketing LLC
-Kerkenbos 1097H, 6546 BB Nijmegen, The Netherlands
+1 Progress Plz, Suite 18
-Our opening times; Mo - Fri 09.30 - 17.30 CET
+St. Petersburg FL 33701
-Tel +31 (0)24 - 3733055
+USA

 This privacy policy discloses the privacy practices for mature.nl.
 This privacy policy applies solely to information collected by this web site.
-This privacy policy was last updated on September 14th 2016.
+This page was last updated on July 7th 2016.

 ### Information Collection, Use, and Sharing